 Business Coaching: Individualized one-on-one business coaching from CIE, SBDC business advisors, and volunteer mentors.

 StartUp Sedro-Woolley culminates at the end of October with a competition as participants present their business feasibility plans to a panel of local experts.
-The five participants with the best plans will be awarded $500 to help with basic start-up costs, such as licensing, business cards and other simple items.
-The grand prize winner will be awarded the opportunity to launch a new business at a pop-up kiosk at a new business park planned for downtown Sedro-Woolley.
+The three participants with the best plans will be awarded $500 to help with basic start-up costs, such as licensing, business cards and other simple items.

 Fill out the application form below

 Required Meeting Dates (4-6pm) Tuesdays & Thursdays throughout October:

 You must agree to & comply with the Competition Rules and Criteria below